janez45/kenken/README.md

-A kenken game solver that reads puzzle input files
+A kenken game solving algorithm, coded purely in C